All Episodes

 It's at Sean Hannity.

-Mine is at Rose underscore unplugged.
+Mine is at rose underscore unplugged.

-And my website is RoseUnplugged.com and Facebook is Rose Unplugged.
+And my website is roseunplugged.com.

 So that should make it pretty easy for you.

-Coming up later this hour, Katie Hopkins.
+Coming up later this hour, Katie Hopkins, lots to talk about.

 She was recently in Rome.